NABARD Grade A & B 2021 Complete Information

 I don’t mean to sound narcissistic but well, even god’s confident, right?

-What is the NABARD Grade A Exam?
+What are the NABARD Grade A & B Exams?

 NABARD Grade A post holds a very prestigious rank in the country.

 Now it’s pretty obvious if you’re here, you probably already know that lakhs of people engage with the recruitment and selection process for the job which basically means, you’re in the sea with a lot of fishes in it.

 The importance of institutional credit in boosting the rural economy has been clear to the Government of India right from its early stages of planning.

 Therefore, the Reserve Bank of India (RBI) at the insistence of the Government of India, constituted a Committee to Review the Arrangements For Institutional Credit for Agriculture and Rural Development (CRAFICARD) to look into these very critical aspects.

 The Committee was formed on 30 March 1979, under the Chairmanship of Shri B. Sivaraman, a former member of the Planning Commission, Government of India.

 NABARD is the National Bank of the country and the various advantages offered by NABARD Grade A post makes it not just a regular job but one that would require you to fight for it.